 CSM fashion communication students have their eyes on challenging the status quo

-You might not know their names now, but these graduates from the Central Saint Martins’s Fashion Communication course will change the fashion industry landscape.
+You might not know their names now, but these graduates from the Central Saint Martins’ Fashion Communication course will change the fashion industry landscape.

 With an ever-changing and increasingly competitive landscape, the need for innovative fashion publishing has never been greater.
-Ahead of their degree show this month, i-D spoke with six students from Central Saint Martins's Fashion Communication degrees to see what the future holds and how this generation of graduates are challenging the current state of affairs.
+Ahead of their degree show this month, i-D spoke with six students from Central Saint Martins' Fashion Communication degrees to see what the future holds, and how this generation of graduates are challenging the current state of affairs.

 "I've always been drawn to people because you can tell a lot about someone from what they wear and how they wear it.
 My graduation project, Strange to Meet You, is a diary of my friends and my life, an accumulation of photos I've taken over the last two years.
 It's a book, but I also staged an exhibition in my house.
 I wanted to make it very personal and real, not something that happened in virtual reality.
 I wanted to show that youth culture is still around, but more eclectic and less divided.
 Our generation is so obsessed with seeing everything 24-hours of the day.
 This whole Kylie and Kendall shit, people actually want to be like that and live their lifestyle and alter their appearance in order to feel a part of something."

-"I put on an exhibition with my best friend James called Green Grapes.
-It was a celebration of springtime and all the good things it brings — life, renewal, beauty, health, community, and debauchery.
-It was a mix of my photos, James' sculptures and films, some short stories I compiled written by my cousin, and a massive sound system.
+"I put on an exhibition with my best mate James, called Green Grapes.
+It was a celebration of springtime and all the good things it brings -- life, renewal, beauty, health, community and debauchery.
+It was a mix of my photos, James' sculptures and films, some short stories I compiled written by my cousin and a massive sound system.

 The arts are a lifeline for some.
 We should never underestimate the power of the creative communities formed by arts education and the positive impact they have on young people's lives.
 If I was to offer any advice, I'd say enjoy the moment and do something you're proud of!"

-"My project, YANKER, is a fashion magazine in the format of a graphic novel that satirizes the process of making a fashion magazine.
-It's a bit about putting fantasy back into fashion and it's a bit like South Park for fashion nerds.
+"My project, YANKER, is a fashion magazine in the format of a graphic novel that satirises the process of making a fashion magazine.
+It's a bit about putting fantasy back into fashion, and it's a bit like South Park for fashion nerds.
 It was a spontaneous decision to come to CSM.
-I'd just retired from being a professional ballet dancer, was totally lost, and had to choose between neurosurgery at Columbia in NYC and Fashion Journalism at CSM in London.
+I'd just retired from being a professional ballet dancer, was totally lost and had to choose between neurosurgery at Columbia in NYC and Fashion Journalism at CSM in London.

-After graduating, I realized it doesn't matter if you are in the best university, are in the top of your class, if you get a first, or whether you have the best recommendations or the best portfolio.
-It won't guarantee you a job, because you can't stay here if you're poor and not born in the EU."
+After graduating I realised it doesn't matter if you are in the best university, are in the top of your class, if you get a first, or whether you have the best recommendations or the best portfolio, it won't guarantee you a job, because you can't stay here if you're poor and not born in the EU."